Imran Khan: Initial years

-On 6 May 2005, Hendrik Hertzberg described Khan as "most directly responsible" for drawing attention in the Muslim world to the alleged desecration of the Qur'an at Guantánamo Bay Naval Base.

-In August 2005, Declan Walsh called Khan a "miserable politician", saying "Khan's ideas and affiliations since entering politics in 1996 have swerved and skidded like a rickshaw in a rainshower...
+In May 2005, Hendrik Hertzberg described him as "most directly responsible" for drawing attention in the Muslim world to the alleged desecration of the Qur'an at Guantanamo Bay Naval Base.
+In August 2005, Declan Walsh called him a "miserable politician", saying "Khan's ideas and affiliations since entering politics in 1996 have swerved and skidded like a rickshaw in a rainshower...
 He preaches democracy one day but gives a vote to reactionary mullahs the next."
 In March 2006, Khan was escorted home by police and placed under house arrest after threatening to protest against President George W. Bush during his visit to Pakistan.

 Khan tearing his nomination paper for the National Assembly at a press conference; he boycotted the 2008 elections.

-On 2 October 2007, as part of the All Parties Democratic Movement, Khan joined 85 MPs in resigning from Parliament to protest the 2007 Pakistani presidential election, which General Musharraf contested without resigning as army chief.
-On 3 November 2007, Khan was placed under house arrest after Musharraf declared a state of emergency; he later escaped from detention.
+On 2 October 2007, as part of the All Parties Democratic Movement, he joined 85 MPs in resigning from Parliament to protest the 2007 Pakistani presidential election, which General Musharraf contested without resigning as army chief.
+After Musharraf declared a state of emergency on 3 November 2007, Khan was placed under house arrest but later escaped.
 He emerged from hiding on 14 November to join a student protest at the University of the Punjab.
-At the rally, activists from the Islami Jamiat-e-Talaba, the student wing of Jamaat-e-Islami, restrained Khan inside a building.
-He was arrested during the protest and sent to the Central Jail, Dera Ghazi Khan, where he spent a week before release.
+Activists from the Islami Jamiat-e-Talaba, the student wing of Jamaat-e-Islami, restrained him inside a building during the rally.
+He was arrested during the protest and sent to the Central Jail, Dera Ghazi Khan, where he spent a week before being released.

 He opposed the 2010 military operation in Kala Dhaka.

-On 30 October 2011, Khan addressed over 100,000 supporters in Lahore, challenging government policies, and calling his movement "not a flood that is coming, but a tsunami."
+On 30 October 2011, he addressed over 100,000 supporters at the Minar-e-Pakistan in Lahore, challenging government policies, and calling his movement "not a flood that is coming, but a tsunami."
 Another gathering of at least 100,000 supporters occurred in Karachi on 25 December 2011.

-In August 2012, the Pakistani Taliban issued death threats to Khan over his march to their tribal stronghold to protest U.S. drone strikes in Pakistan, calling him a "liberal" and "secular" — terms they equated with being an infidel.
+In August 2012, the Pakistani Taliban issued death threats to him over his march to their tribal stronghold to protest U.S. drone strikes in Pakistan, calling him a "liberal" and "secular" — terms they equated with being an infidel.
 On 1 October, they withdrew death threats and offered him protection for the rally.
 They "endorse[d] Imran Khan's plea that drone strikes are against our sovereignty."
-On 6 October, Khan led a convoy of 10,000 to protest US drone strikes.
-The convoy was stopped by hundreds of security personnel just miles from South Waziristan's border.
-After an hour of failed negotiations, Khan announced the rally would return to Tank, about 15 kilometres away.
+On 6 October, he led a convoy of 10,000 to protest US drone strikes.
+Security personnel stopped the convoy just miles from South Waziristan's border after negotiations failed, and Khan announced that the rally would return to Tank.